Boeing 2707: Aftermath

 The SST race has had several lasting effects on the industry as a whole.
-The supercritical wing was originally developed as part of the SST efforts in the U.S., but is now widely used on most jet aircraft.
+The first airliner to use a supercritical wing was the 1962 Vickers VC-10.
+This idea from the 1940s was developed further as part of the SST efforts in the US, and is now widely used on most jet aircraft.
 In Europe, the cooperation that allowed Concorde led to the formation of Airbus, Boeing's foremost competitor, with Aérospatiale becoming a main component of Airbus.

 When Concorde was launched, sales were predicted to be 150 aircraft, but only 14 aircraft were built for commercial service.
 Service entry was only secured through large government funding subsidy.
 These few aircraft went on to have a very long in-service flight life and were claimed to be ultimately commercially successful for their operators, until finally removed from service in the aftermath of the type's only crash in 2000 and the 9/11 terrorist attacks when Airbus decided to end servicing arrangements.

 Its Soviet counterpart, the Tupolev Tu-144, was less successful, operating for only 55 passenger flights before being permanently grounded for various reasons.

 With the ending of the 2707 project, the entire SST field in the U.S. was moribund for some time.
 By the mid-1970s, minor advances, combined, appeared to offer greatly improved performance.
 Through the second half of the 1970s, NASA provided funding for the Advanced Supersonic Transport (AST) project at several companies, including McDonnell Douglas, Boeing, and Lockheed.
 Considerable wind tunnel testing of the various models was carried out at NASA's Langley Research Center.